armstrongamberly/armstrongamberly.github.io/_posts/2017-07-18-its_already_day_9.markdown

 ---
 layout: post
 title:  "it's already Day 9   "
-date:   2017-07-18 19:54:23 +0000
+date:   2017-07-18 15:54:24 -0400
 ---

 I've decided I need to be more consistent with my blog posts.
-I remember scouting for information on different bootcamps and the finding people who blogged about their experiences was like finding gold.
-Also, I think there's something really satisfying about publishing experience, progress or frustration to the universe.
+I remember scouting for information on different bootcamps and finding people who blogged about their experience was like finding gold.
+I think there is something really satisfying about publishing an experience, progress or a frustration to the universe.
 It makes it real because other people can see it and maybe even relate to it.

 I officially received my access on the 7th but I only did the Welcome bit and then savored my last weekend free.
 I had spent the two weeks before this, just returning from my honeymoon and getting a new colleague (who will be taking my place) up to speed with the business and our team and the workload.
-I'm working one day a week now, on Fridays.
+I'm working one day a week for now, on Fridays.
 Our team is short staffed and I offered to quit or to work one day a week.
-A paycheck is nice to have, even if it is a tiny one.
+A paycheck is nice to have, even if it is a tiny one and I guess a warm body showing up on Fridays was nice for them to have.

-So I really started on July 10th.
-I started Intro to Ruby without having done much Ruby at all.
+So I really started the program on July 10th.
+I began Intro to Ruby without having done much Ruby at all.
 I think I had done something on CodeAcademy but most of my prep work centered around HTML & CSS and JavaScript.
 I had read that Ruby was intuitive and easier to understand and use.
 JavaScript was bulky, wordy--- but also rules the world.
 It's true, once I started Ruby I remember thinking, "That's it?
 That's all I have to type?"
 I struggled near the end of Intro to Ruby when it came time to piece all of the methods of Tic Tac Toe together.
 And when I thought it was over it came time to convert it to object-oriented.

 I find the smaller labs easier to tackle and even though the larger lab was just a combination of all those little labs, I found myself overwhelmed and spending too much time trying to figure it out on my own.
 I remember spending most of Friday on the Tic Tac Toe lab, finally asked for help, and I literally just needed to change one word in one method.
 I also fret quite a bit about not mastering a concept before moving on.
 I'm hoping that there will be lots of ways to practice because I'm constantly looking back at old lessons for reminders.